downpoured/projects_glacial_backup/doc/other_additional.md

 #### Run backups with low-privilege account

 We support running GlacialBackup in a secondary user account that has restricted privileges.
-This can be useful for running as a background task, or to minimize the impact of any security vulnerability in xz or ffmpeg (although, note that the use of ffmpeg is disabled by default).
+This can be useful for running as a background task, or to reduce the impact of any security vulnerability in xz or ffmpeg (note that the use of ffmpeg is disabled by default).

 #### Text file list of files to back up